10 Reasons To Ditch The Spreadsheet

 Automated reconciliation with Aurum

 We are financial data matching software specialists.
-For more than 14 years Aurum has been helping some of the world’s most recognisable brands achieve their reconciliation goals.
+For more than 14 years Aurum has been helping some of the world’s most recognizable brands achieve their reconciliation goals.
 We put businesses in the driving seat with their data, ensuring compliance and control with a quality product tailored for each client’s needs.

 We work across industries and have a diverse client list including Center Parcs, Ladbrokes, Fullers, and Versapay.
 Our partnership approach ensures we’re always on hand on your reconciliation journey.

 Let us show you how our technology can help support your data management and insight needs.
+Book a demo with us now.